BlueBrain/nexus/docs/src/main/paradox/docs/delta/plugins/index.md

 Plugins should include their config inside `plugins.{plugin_name}` namespace in the config.
 `plugins.{plugin_name}.priority` configuration setting defines priority of the plugin, which is used to determine order in which routes provided by plugins are evaluated.

+### Adding plugins to a Delta deployment

+Delta loads plugins from `.jar` files present in a folder specified by `DELTA_PLUGINS` environment variable.
+In order to make delta discover the plugin, the `.jar` file of the plugin must be added(or symlinked) to that directory.
+In the official Delta Docker image the plugins are loaded from `/opt/docker/plugins` directory.

+### Enabling/disabling plugins

+Additionally, plugins can be enabled/disabled using `plugins.{plugin_name}.enabled` property.
+Setting this property to `false`, will disable the given plugin.

 ## Existing plugins

 Currently, following Delta functionality is provided by plugins: